RafaGago/mini-async-log-c/readme.md

 > "full width hex zero padded integer: {0Nx}"

-The "*" width and ".*" precission specifiers are unsupported.
+The "*" width and ".*" precision specifiers are unsupported.

 The opening brace '{' and '}' is escaped by a doubling it.
 The close brace never needs escaping: